 Accepting Routine Care

 Handle your puppy’s feet often and in rewarding ways.
-This will make claw trimming a much simpler prospect down the road.
-Brush regularly, comb, trim a little; all these activities will make it easier to groom your pet.
+This will make claw trimming a much simpler prospect down the road, especially if you use clippers rather than a dog nail grinder.
+Brush regularly, comb, trim a little with dog hair clippers; all these activities will make it easier to groom your pet.

 If you do not want your dog going berserk at the doorbell’s ring, introduce the sound as one that requires no great fuss.
-Sirens, fireworks, and thunder can also throw dogs into a state of chaos.
-Prepare them as young puppies to remain calm.
+Many dogs howl at sirens, and thunder can also throw dogs into a state of chaos.
+Prepare them as young puppies to become familiar with these scenarios, and you can keep your dog calm during fireworks, heavy storms, or whatever may come your pup’s way.

 Puppies should be accustomed to traffic fairly young.
 Walking next to traffic with a fearful dog is not fun.
 Dogs should also grow accustomed to riding in vehicles.